BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==

+= 1.0.5 =
+ *display the form tab only if the user has the needed role *check if the buddy press component exists
+ *load the js css if buddyforms is displayed
+ *add new admin notice

 = 1.0.4 =
 rewrite the integration and data object